Can Hubbard model resist electric current?

+in which $\gamma(T)$ is temperature dependent constant.
+The Drude weight is thus nonzero at any temperature in the small $U$ regime.

+We note that the existence of a nonzero Drude weight has also been argued from the perspective of emergent symmetry in the low energy effective theory and related anomaly matching at a general incommensurate filling\cite{Else1}.
+Such an argument is thought to be valid even when perturbation expansion about $U$ fails.
+However, we note that the argument presented in Ref.[\onlinecite{Else1}] is based on emergent symmetry in the low energy effective theory, which is valid in the strict sense only in the zero temperature limit.
+Irrelevant couplings at finite energy or finite temperature may still render the Drude weight a finite life time.
+What we have argued here is that for a purely electronic model with translational symmetry, while the magnitude of the Drude weight can be reduced by electron correlation effect, it remains dissipationless even at finite temperature.

-in which $...$ denotes higher order terms in $U$.
-Thus the Drude weight is nonzero even at finite $U$ and the system remains perfectly conducting at any finite temperature.
-In fact, we still do not expect the system to establish a steady state current in the presence of a finite uniform electric field at small $U$.
-This can be seen from the fact that while the electric field increase the lattice momentum with a constant rate of $E$(see Eq.16), the relaxation rate of lattice momentum caused by the Umklapp scattering process from the Hubbard interaction should be proportional to $U$ at small $U$.
-Thus a steady state current can not be established at small $U$.
-A full understanding of the time dependence of the field induced current requires the solution of the Liouville equation Eq.17, which is beyond the scope of this short note.
+In the presence of a uniform and static electric field, the Drude weight would execute Bloch oscillation in the background of periodic lattice as we have shown for the noninteracting case.
+We thus do not expect the Hubbard model to establish a steady state current in the presence of a finite uniform electric field at small $U$.
+This can be seen more generally from the analysis of the bottleneck effect to establish such a steady state current.
+In the presence of the uniform electric field, the lattice momentum of the electron will drift with a constant velocity in the Brillouin zone, namely